eskayML/eskayML/README.md

 - 📫 How to reach me **kalusam619@gmail.com**

-- Loves learning new things and challenging myself
+- Loves learning new things especially related to AI

 <h3 align="left">Connect with me:</h3>
 <p align="left">